-The Coordinator must work with all relevant areas of the university to identify potential and actual risks to security and privacy of information.
+A. The Director of Information Security must work with all relevant areas of the University to identify potential and actual risks to security and privacy of information.
 Each college or school head, or her designee, will conduct an annual data security review, with guidance from the coordinator.
 Vice Presidents will be asked to identify any employees in their respective areas that work with covered data and information.
-In addition, Data and Information Systems, User Services and Technology Services will conduct a quarterly review of procedures, incidents, and responses, and will publish all relevant materials except in those cases where publication may likely lead to breaches of security or privacy.
-Publication of these materials is for the purpose of educating the university community on network security and privacy issues.
-In order to protect the security and integrity of the university network and its data, Technology Services/User Services will develop and maintain a registry of all computers attached to the university network.
-This registry will include, where relevant, IP address or subnet, MAC address, physical location, operating system, intended use (server, personal computer, lab machine, dorm machine, etc.), the person, persons, or department primarily responsible for the machine, and whether the machine has or has special access to any confidential data covered by relevant external laws or regulations.
-Technology Services assumes the responsibility of assuring that patches for operating systems or software environments are reasonably up to date, and will keep records of patching activity.
-Technology Services will review its procedures for patches to operating systems and software, and will keep current on potential threats to the network and its data.
-Risk assessments will be updated quarterly.
-Technology Services bears primary responsibility for the identification of internal and external risk assessment, but all members of the university community are involved in risk assessment.
-Technology Services, working in conjunction with the relevant university offices, will conduct regular risk assessments, including but not limited to the categories listed by GLB.
+In addition, L&ITS will conduct a quarterly review of procedures, incidents, and responses, and will publish all relevant materials except in those cases where publication may likely lead to breaches of security or privacy.
+Publication of these materials is for the purpose of educating the University community on network security and privacy issues.

-Technology Services/ACIT will develop a plan to ensure that all electronic covered information is encrypted in transit and that the central databases are strongly protected from security risks.
+I. L&ITS will develop a plan to ensure that all electronic covered information is encrypted in transit and that the central databases are strongly protected from security risks.

-Technology Services will develop written plans and procedures to detect any actual or attempted attacks on covered systems and will develop incident response procedures for actual or attempted unauthorized access to covered data or information.
+K. L&ITS will develop written plans and procedures to detect any actual or attempted attacks on covered systems and will develop incident response procedures for actual or attempted unauthorized access to covered data or information.

 V. Employee training and education

-While directors and supervisors are ultimately responsible for ensuring compliance with information security practices, Technology Services/DIS and the Office of University Counsel will work in cooperation with the Office of Human Resources to develop training and education programs for all employees who have access to covered data.
+While directors and supervisors are ultimately responsible for ensuring compliance with information security practices, L&ITS and the Office of University Counsel will work in cooperation with the Office of Human Resources to develop training and education programs for all employees who have access to covered data.
 These employees typically fall into three categories: professionals in information technology who have general access to all university data; custodians of data in other university offices, and those employees who use the data as part of their essential job duties.

-VII.
+VI.
 Oversight of Service Providers and Contracts

-GLB requires the university to take reasonable steps to select and retain service providers who maintain appropriate safeguards for covered data and information.
-Finance and Accounting, in cooperation with the Office of University Counsel and Administration, will take steps to ensure that all relevant future contracts include a privacy clause and that all existing contracts are in compliance with GLB.
+GLB requires the University to take reasonable steps to select and retain service providers who maintain appropriate safeguards for covered data and information.
+The Offices of Finance and Accounting, in cooperation with the Office of University Counsel and Administration, will take steps to ensure that existing and future contracts with all covered contractors include a privacy clause in compliance with GLB.

 VIII.
 Evaluation and Revision of the Information Security Plan

 GLB mandates that this Information Security Plan be subject to periodic review and adjustment.
-The most frequent of these reviews will occur within Technology Services where constantly changing technology and constantly evolving risks indicate the wisdom of quarterly reviews.
-Processes in other relevant offices of the university such as data access procedures and the training program should undergo regular review.
+The most frequent of these reviews will occur within L&ITS where constantly changing technology and constantly evolving risks indicate the wisdom of quarterly reviews.
+Processes in other relevant offices of the University such as data access procedures and the training program should undergo regular review.
 The plan itself as well as the related data retention policy should be reevaluated annually in order to assure ongoing compliance with existing and future laws and regulations.

 Covered data and information for the purpose of this policy includes student finanacial information required to be protected under the Gramm Leach Bliley Act (GLB).
-In addition to this coverage which is required by federal law, Belmont chooses as a matter of policy to also define covered data and information to include any credit card information received in the course of business by the university, whether or not such credit card information is covered by GLB.
+In addition to this coverage which is required by federal law, Belmont chooses as a matter of policy to also define covered data and information to include credit card information received in the course of business by the University, whether or not such credit card information is covered by GLB.
 Covered data and information includes both paper and electronic records.